bvfalcon/junit5-extensions/README.md

 }
 ```

-Next time when you will assembly your project with annotation creates JUnit5-test that will control existence of field with name "mavenSettings" in class MavenSettings.
+Next time when you will assembly your project with annotation creates JUnit5-test that will control existence of field with name `mavenSettings` in class `MavenSettings`.
 If field not exists, JUnit5-test fails.

-### Using in project
+### Using in your project

-You can use annotations @CheckField, @CheckMethod and @CheckConstuctor after these modifications in pom.xml:
+You can use annotations `@CheckField`, `@CheckMethod` and `@CheckConstuctor` after these modifications in pom.xml:

 ```xml
 <dependencies>